TITLE: Director of Membership

-Develops effective written, spoken and digital media communication materials for members, including online campaigns; renewals, additional gifts and lapsed mail campaigns; acquisition and new member initiatives; premium fulfillment; gift acknowledgements and year-end tax receipts.
+Develops effective written, audio, and digital media communication materials for members, including online campaigns; on-air campaigns; renewals, additional gifts and lapsed mail campaigns; vehicle solicitations; acquisition and new member initiatives; premium fulfillment; gift acknowledgements and year-end tax receipts.

-Organizes, oversees, and leads the execution of two annual on-air Pledge Drives including assisting the VP of Development with securing challenge monies, orchestrating Pledge Drive tempo and tone including use of challenge monies and other strategies to increase participation, determining premiums and other member benefits, and overall management of the campaigns.
+Organizes, oversees, and leads the execution of two annual on-air Pledge Drives including assisting the VP of Development with securing challenge monies, orchestrating Pledge Drive tempo and tone, developing strategies to increase participation, determining premiums and other member benefits, and overall management of the Pledge Drives.

-Strengthens donor relationships by planning and designing effective development efforts with identified donor groups such as the McClain Circle, the Pinnacle Circle, the Gwathmey Legacy Guild and others.
+Strengthens donor relationships by planning and designing effective development efforts including events with identified donor groups such as the McClain Circle, the Pinnacle Circle, the Gwathmey Legacy Guild and others.

 Exercises fiscal responsibility in the oversight of the Membership Department budget.

 Ensures that all individual member and business member contributions are properly solicited and recorded, applying best practices in donor stewardship.

 Analyzes detailed monthly reports including current, year-to-date information and trends for all areas of individual and business member giving.